DeclarableBankruptcy/Grid-Manipulation-Library/README.md

 # Grid-Manipulation-Library
-Grid Manipulation Library, or GML, is a library C# to aid in the creation and manipulation of real world two-dimensional grids.
+Grid Manipulation Library, or GML, is a C# library to aid in the creation and manipulation of real world two-dimensional grids, represented in this library as arrays.